python-cmd2/cmd2/README.md

     - `basic_complete` helper method for tab completion against a list
     - `delimiter_complete` helper method for tab completion against a list but each match is split on a delimiter
         - See the [tab_autocompletion.py](https://github.com/python-cmd2/cmd2/blob/master/examples/tab_autocompletion.py) example for a demonstration of how to use this feature
-    - `cmd2` also provides the `ACArgumentParser` customization of `argparse.ArgumentParser` for use with commands that utilize the `argparse` decorators
-        - This class provides several advanced capabilities for automatic tab-completion
+    - `cmd2` in combination with `argparse` also provide several advanced capabilities for automatic tab-completion
             - See the [tab_autocompletion.py](https://github.com/python-cmd2/cmd2/blob/master/examples/tab_autocompletion.py) and
             [tab_autocomp_dynamic.py](https://github.com/python-cmd2/cmd2/blob/master/examples/tab_autocomp_dynamic.py) examples for more info

 - Multi-line commands

     Any command accepts multi-line input when its name is listed in `Cmd.multiline_commands`.